bella-grace/Ophelia-Unity-Game/README.md

 The task was to design a video game in Unity based on a fictional character.
 This included creating all the assets and learning how to navigate the Unity interface and use C#.

+The character design, background, and all interactive elements were creating in Adobe Illustrator.